Vegan Vanilla Pudding

 📖 Variations

-- Chia Seeds: To make a chia pudding, simply add 1 tablespoon of chia seeds into the pudding and stir to combine right before you transfer it to a container to chill in the fridge.
+Chia Seeds: To make chia pudding, I add 1 tablespoon of chia seeds into the pudding and stir to combine right before transferring it to a container to chill.

 ❓Recipe FAQs